Sobemovirus: Genome

 ORFx is conserved in all sobemoviruses.
 It overlaps the 5' end of ORF2a in the +2 reading frame and also extends some distance upstream of ORF2a.
 It lacks an AUG initiation codon and its expression is predicted to depend on low level initiation at near-cognate non-AUG codons, such as CUG, by a proportion of the ribosomes that are scanning the region between the ORF1 and ORF2a initiation codons.
 Its function is unknown but it appears to be essential for infection.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
-Translation takes place by leaky scanning, and -1 ribosomal frameshifting.
+Translation takes place by leaky scanning, and −1 ribosomal frameshifting.
 The virus exits the host cell by tubule-guided viral movement.
 Plants serve as the natural host.
 The virus is transmitted via a vector (CFMV: insects).
 Transmission routes are vector and seed borne.

 Taxonomy

-The genus includes the following species:
+The genus includes the following species, listed by scientific name and followed by the exemplar virus of the species: